The New Haven Free Public Library System’s Historical Timeline

 John Jessen passes away while serving as City Librarian and Director.
 The NHFPL Board appoints former American Library Association President Maureen Sullivan as Interim City Librarian and Director.

-The Book Pedaler takes its inaugural ride to celebrate the 200th Anniversary of the historic Farmington Canal Trail.
+The Book Pedaler, the Library’s new book bike, takes its inaugural ride to celebrate the 200th Anniversary of the historic Farmington Canal Trail.
 The book bike is sponsored by a generous grant from the Institute of Museum and Library Services as part of the American Rescue Plan Act, administered by the Connecticut State Library.

 In June, Stetson Branch Library opens the doors to its state-of-the-art new facility.
 Located at 197 Dixwell Avenue, the new Stetson Library is a pivotal anchor for the Dixwell Q House.